tkhamez/neucore/README.md

 ### Using Docker

-Only tested on Linux and once on MacOS.
+Only tested on Linux and once on macOS.

 Copy `backend/.env.dist` file to `backend/.env` and adjust values, the database password and user are both `neucore` the database host is `db`.